Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 • Black skin and bones: Silkies have black skin, bones, and meat, a unique feature among domestic fowl.

-• Gentle temperament: Silkies are known for their friendly, docile temperaments and are often described as one of the most affectionate and gentle breeds of chickens.
+• Gentle temperament: People know Silkies for their friendly, docile temperaments and often describe them as one of the most affectionate and gentle breeds of chickens.

-• Good layers: While Silkies are typically kept as ornamental birds, they are also good layers of small, creamy-colored eggs.
+• Good layers: While people typically keep Silkies as ornamental birds, they also lay small, creamy-colored eggs.

-Overall, Silkie Bantams are prized for their unique appearance and gentle temperaments and make great pets for those who enjoy keeping chickens.
+Overall, people prize Silkie Bantams for their unique appearance and gentle temperaments, making them great pets for those who enjoy keeping chickens.

 10 Fun Facts About Silkie Chickens